Read Next: The Global Extended Restricted Movement Order and How to Support Your Team

 With top performers, this will happen often if you’re doing it right.
 This doesn’t mean that managers need to praise people for showing up on time or working an eight-hour day—these things are the price of entry—but a boss who does not give praise to dedicated employees erodes their commitment to the job.

 If managers want their best people to stay, they need to think carefully about how they treat them.
 While good employees are as tough as nails, their talent gives them an abundance of options.
-Managers need to make people want to work for them.
+Managers need to make people want to work for them and be happy.